-Private open space

-Development provides all dwellings with private open space or balconies, which is equal to a minimum 12m2, having a minimum dimension of 3m.
+Private open space Development provides all dwellings with private open space or balconies at the following rates: i.
+1 bedroom dwellings - 9m with a minimum dimension of 3m, or ii.
+2 or 3 bedroom dwellings - 12m with a minimum dimension of 3m.
 Balconies are appropriately screened to maximise privacy between buildings and the public realm, without compromising CPTED principles.
 Ground floor private open space must provide privacy but still allow overlooking of the street to promote passive surveillance.

-Building elements and appearance

-High-rise buildings must have distinct lower, middle and upper sections, including the ground floor, podium and tower levels, providing for variation in the built form.
+Building elements and appearance High-rise buildings must have distinct lower, middle and upper sections, including the ground floor, podium and tower levels, providing for variation in the built form.
 Buildings are to be well articulated with varied materials and design details, external balconies, verandas, terraces, recessed doors and doorways, windows, shade and screening devices and outdoor planting.
 Residential building design ensures visual and noise privacy, adequate storage space, adequate room sizes, functional room relationship and the provision of useable and well connected common outdoor spaces.
 Development provides a well-defined entry point for pedestrians.
 Building form allows for cross ventilation and supports a naturally ventilated and comfortable environment.
 Buildings incorporate appropriate weather protection, eaves and overhangs, screening, and shading structures on the building facades to channel breezes, filter sunlight, block out night lighting and provide rain protection.
 Figure 5: Building form, scale, bulk and articulation

+Basements Basements are within property boundaries.
+Basement level 1 is clear of street alignments to allow areas for deep planting at the street level.
+Ground level treatment Street activation is achieved through a variety of measures, including varied design concepts and providing a high frequency of foyers, front entries, windows or doors to commercial, retail, community, communal and residential uses.
+Mixed-use developments provide a predominantly commercial and retail character at the ground floor level, which activate the street.
 Front entries to all buildings are emphasised through architectural and landscape treatment, pedestrian paths, appropriate lighting and the provision of continuous awnings.
 Foyers open toward the public realm and contain active spaces that engage people, such as reception desks, seating areas, cafes and display spaces.

-Non-residential uses at ground level provide:

-- i. a minimum 4.5m ground level ceiling height - ii. continuous 3m wide awnings47 over the footpath with integrated lighting to provide shelter and protection from the elements - iii. a variety of building elements, details, finishes and setbacks on the ground floor to create plazas, outdoor dining areas, landscape spaces or open vistas, and - iv. places for a wide range and rich variety of activities and uses, formal and informal gathering and interaction.

-Figure 6: Ground level treatment for non-residential uses

-Residential uses at ground level provide:

-- v. direct street access to each ground level dwelling - vi. landscaping, including deep planting, along a minimum length of 50% of street frontages - vii. front fences or walls to which are at minimum 50% visually permeable and no higher than 1.5m, and - viii. a minimum 4.5m ground level ceiling height.
+Non-residential uses at ground level provide: i. a minimum 4.5m ground level ceiling height ii. continuous 3m wide awnings over the footpath with integrated lighting provide shelter and protection from the elements iii. a variety of building elements, details, finishes and setbacks on the ground floor to create plazas, outdoor dining areas, landscape spaces o open vistas, and iv. places for a wide range and rich variety of activities and uses, formal and informal gathering and interaction.
+Figure 6: Ground level treatment for non-residential uses Residential uses at ground level provide: v. direct street access to each ground level dwelling vi. landscaping, including deep planting, along a minimum length of 50% of street frontages vii. front fences or walls to which are at minimum 50% visually permeable and no higher than 1.5m, and viii. a minimum 4.5m ground level ceiling height.

-47 Where verge widths do not permit full size aw nings, a reduction to 2m will be acceptable.
+$^{\rm 46}$ Where verge widths do not permit full size awnings, a reduction to 2m will be acceptable.